Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/README.md

 var client = new PhoneNumberAdministrationClient(connectionString);
 ```

-Phone Number Administration clients also have the option to authenticate using a valid token.
+Phone Number Administration clients also have the option to authenticate with Azure Active Directory Authentication.
 With this option,
 `AZURE_CLIENT_SECRET`, `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` environment variables need to be set up for authentication.

 ```C# Snippet:CreatePhoneNumberWithTokenCredential